edison914/Ab-Clone-Express/README.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### Get all Bookings for a Spot based on the Spot's id - done

 Return all the bookings for a spot specified by id.